-The exits realised by PE funds in 2019 consisted primarily (in terms of value) of secondary buyouts by other PE funds (49%), and sales to third parties (36%).
-In terms of deal numbers, sales to third parties (35%), secondary buyouts by other PE funds (30%) were also the main drivers, but management buy-backs (19%) also made up a relevant share.
-This is line with past years: since 2007, these two categories have constituted the main exit methods, followed by IPOs (sale of listed instruments) and other exits.
-The exits realised by VC funds in 2019 consisted primarily (in terms of value) of sales to third parties (50%).
-This category increased compared to 2018 (39%) and 2017 (21%).
-In 2017 (in terms of value) secondary buyouts by other funds was the largest category (27%) for exits realised by VC funds (source: NVP).
+The exits realised by PE funds in 2021 consisted primarily (in terms of value) of secondary buyouts by other PE funds (46%) and sales to third parties (36%).
+This was a similar trend compared to previous years.
+In terms of deal numbers, management buy-backs (27%) and secondary buyouts by other PE funds (24%) were the main drivers, but sales to third parties (22%) also made up a relevant share.
+This is in line with past recent years.
+The exits realised by VC funds in 2021 and 2020 consisted primarily (in terms of value) of sales to third parties (33% in 2021 and 27% in 2020).
+In line with previous years, sales to third parties made up a relatively large part of exits realised by VC funds (source: NVP).